Ashiq5/dnssec-debugger-code/README.md

 ## Containerized Environment

-We opted for a single Docker container setup since our experiment requires managing two Authoritative Name Servers.
+We opted for a single docker container setup since our experiment requires managing two authoritative name servers.
 The container runs two BIND instances that can be controlled via RNDC on ports 953 and 954.
 All necessary python dependencies are pre-installed in the container for seamless experiment execution.